hyperwing/ClubTinder/README.md

         1. Login as club.1@osu.edu, the password should be 111111.

 ### Testing

+#### Test contributions
+1. David Wing
+* Blackbox integration testing for user preferences
+* Whitebox testing to ensure user profiles are required for user/club select interest prefences
+* Whitebox testing for path redirects
+* Blackbox intergration testing for charts and graphs in User stats page
+* Blackbox intergration testing for charts and graphs in Club stats page

 #### Testing Models
 1. Via Rails Console to populate and observe models
 2. Create Users in fixtures and wrote tests in test/models directory